 You’ll be issued a blue Consular Collection Slip that contains the collection date for your new passport.

-It takes around four weeks after the application date for a renewed passport to be printed in Manila and shipped to the Embassy.
+It takes around eight weeks after the application date for a renewed passport to be printed in DFA Manila and shipped to the Embassy in Singapore.

 The Philippine Embassy in Singapore has an ePassport availability verification system for checking your passport renewal status.